Melbourne Disability Institute Launch

 Maxine McKew is an author and Honorary Enterprise Professor of the Melbourne Graduate School of Education.
 Her background traverses both journalism and politics.
 For many years she was a familiar face to ABC TV viewers and was anchor of prestigious programmes such as the 7.30 Report and Lateline.
 Her work has been recognized by her peers with both Walkely and Logie awards.
 When she left journalism and made the switch to politics, she wrote herself into the Australian history books by defeating Prime Minister John Howard in the Sydney seat of Bennelong.
 In government she was both parliamentary secretary for early childhood and later, for regional development and local government.

-Professor Glyn Davis, Vice-Chancellor
+Professor Glyn Davis, Professor of Political Science

 Professor Glyn Davis